Eastern Wayne High School

 Eastern Wayne High School (EWHS) is a public high school located in Goldsboro, Wayne County, North Carolina, United States.
 It opened in 1969.

-It is classified as a 3-A school with enrollment estimated at 1100 students.
-The school mascot is the Warrior, and its colors are navy blue and gold.

 The school received a Silver Medal designation in U.S. News & World Report's "America’s Best High Schools" rankings, and had a graduation rate of 91.1%.
 In 2010, it was awarded the National Award for School Lunch for having the best high school lunch in America.

 Athletics

-Eastern Wayne is a 3-A school in the North Carolina High School Athletic Association (NCHSAA).
-Sports offered include cross country, football, golf, soccer, tennis, women's volleyball, basketball, swimming, wrestling, baseball, softball, track & field, and cheerleading.
+Eastern Wayne is a member of the North Carolina High School Athletic Association (NCHSAA).
+The school mascot is the Warrior, and its colors are navy blue and gold.

+Sports offered at Eastern Wayne include cross country, football, golf, soccer, tennis, women's volleyball, basketball, swimming, wrestling, baseball, softball, track & field, and cheerleading.